Zubdata/SERP-Eagle/README.md

 ## What is SERP Eagle?
 SERP Eagle is an open-source Google Search Results Scraper written in Python.

+## Update

+You can now use proxies in it, just set details of proxies in the `PROXIES` variable in `variables.py` file.

 ## What data does it scrape?
 It scrapes the following fields:
 - Paid (Ad) Results